 With that all out of the way, let’s get to the brass tacks of the itinerary…

 Zag When They Zig – Our 1-Day Universal Studios Florida Itinerary started with the recommendation of beating crowds by taking a counterintuitive approach and “zigging when they zag.”
-Here, we’re going to go with the straightforward plan of attack, knocking things out in Marvel Super Hero Island, the first substantive land of the park, right away.
-Many guests will do the exact same thing, but even more will race back to the Wizarding World of Harry Potter.
+Here, we’re going to go with the straightforward plan of attack, knocking out the two biggest headliners in the park: Hagrid’s Magical Creatures Motorbike Adventure and Jurassic World VelociCoaster, in that order.

 Another approach is doing Skull Island: Reign of Kong in the late afternoon or early evening, but that means pushing a lot off until later in the day.
 We’d thus recommend knocking it out early.